sourcebitsllc/Asset-Generator-Mac/README.md

 # How to Use?

 Simply drag a folder with images or multiple image files onto the left well, drag an Xcodeproject file onto the right well and hit **Build**.
-If you modify images in the source folder, the app detects it and you can build again without hassle.

 ![Asset Generator Screenshot](http://i.imgur.com/pLNIH0l.jpg "Asset Generator Screenshot")